Beds and Desks

-The new chancellor of the university decides to change the organisation of beds and desks: he will choose a permutation $\sigma$ of the numbers $1,2,\ldots,n$ and each student $k$ will be given both the bed and the desk formerly occupied by student number $\sigma(k)$.
+The new chancellor of the university decides to change the organisation of beds and desks: a permutation $\sigma$ of the numbers $1,2,\ldots,n$ will be chosen, and each student $k$ will be given both the bed and the desk formerly occupied by student number $\sigma(k)$.

 The students agree to this change, under the conditions that:

 - Any two students currently sharing a room will still be roommates.

 - Any two students currently sharing a desk will still be desk partners.

 In the example above, there are only two ways to satisfy these conditions: either take no action ($\sigma$ is the identity permutation), or reverse the order of the students.

 With $n=6$, for the bed pairing $(1,2)(3,4)(5,6)$ and the desk pairing $(3,6)(4,5)$, there are 8 permutations which satisfy the conditions.
 One example is the mapping $(1, 2, 3, 4, 5, 6) \mapsto (1, 2, 5, 6, 3, 4)$.

 then among the $36!$ possible permutations (including the identity permutation), 663552 of them satisfy the conditions stipulated by the students.